Skip to main content

 AccuLynx has historically offered multiple plan levels.
 While the exact plan names and feature breakdowns shift over time, the structure generally includes:

-• A base plan with core CRM and project management features
+• A base plan with core construction CRM software and project management features

 • A mid-tier plan that adds features like aerial measurement integrations and supplier ordering